tminus109/foundation/wanderer/instructions/readme.md

-Build a hero based walking on tiles and killing monsters type of game.
+Build a hero based walking on tiles and killing monsters type of board.
 The hero is controlled in a maze using the keyboard.
 Heroes and monsters have levels and stats depending on their levels.
 The goal is reach the highest level